JaeYoonKim72/GMStool/README.md

   - -all option determines whether to calculate the accuracy of all markers for the validation-set in each CV.
 This accuracy can be used as a reference for the minimum accuracy that the finally selected markers should have.
   - -t option means the maximum calculation time allowed per CV.
 The unit of time is hour(s).

-  - The actual examples of two scripts are as follows:
+  - The actual examples of the marker selection phase are as follows:

         1) Example of marker selection not using multithreading